microsoft/ODBC-Specification/ODBC 4.0.md

 If the driver encounters a dynamic (unschematized) column that does not match any existing IRD records, the driver

 1. Creates a new IRD record for the column; this becomes a new, unbound column in the result.
 The application must bind the column, or set the `str_len_or_indicator_ptr` to `SQL_DATA_AT_FETCH`, in order to retrieve the value in subsequent calls to SQLFetch.
-Once created, the type and length fields of the IRD record may change as new dynamic columns with the same name are discovered.
+Once added to the IRD, dynamic columns are treated similarly as a [variable typed column](#37-vairable-typed-columns); the driver returns SQL_METADATA_CHANGED, according to [`SQL_ATTR_TYPE_EXCEPTION_BEHAVIOR`](#3731-SQL_ATTR_TYPE_EXCEPTION_BEHAVIOR), if the type and length information changes on subsequent rows.
 Alternatively, the driver may create additional IRD records with the same name for dynamic (unschematized) columns of different types.
-For nested statement handles, the new columns are preserved in the IRD for subsequent nested handles associated with the same column in the parent IRD.
+Once added, the descriptor fields are a permanent part of the descriptor until it is freed.

 2. Returns `SQL_DATA_AVAILABLE` from SQLFetch, SQLFetchScroll, or SQLCloseCursor on a nested statement handle

     1. Application calls [SQLNextColumn](#61-sqlnextcolumn) to retrieve the ordinal of the descriptor record that describes the column.

     2. Application calls SQLBindCol (or equivalent) for the column, or retrieves the data directly using SQLGetData or SQLGetNestedHandle, as appropriate.
-The application must not both bind the data and retrieve the column using SQLGetData/SQLGetNestedData unless supported as a get data extension by the driver.

     3. Application calls SQLNextColumn to continue fetching the current row.
-If the dynamic column has now been bound it is fetched into the bound buffer and processing continues.
+If SQLGetData has not been called for the column then any binding is applied, otherwise the column is skipped and processing continues for any remaining columns in the row.

 If the driver returns `SQL_DATA_AVAILABLE`, the application must not assume that any bound columns have been populated, regardless of their ordinal.
 The driver sets `str_len_or_indicator_ptr` for bound columns that have not yet been fetched and whose `str_len_or_indicator` does not specify `SQL_DATA_AT_FETCH` to `SQL_DATA_UNAVAILABLE`.
-If `str_len_or_indicator_ptr` is null, then the driver continues without specifying which columns are unavailable.
+If `str_len_or_indicator_ptr` is null, then the application must not make any asssumptions about which values are fetched until the entire fetch operation completes with SQL_SUCCESS or SQL_SUCCESS_WITH_INFO.

 ### 3.9.5 Write Extensions for Dynamic Columns